 Kidney patients should steer clear of certain beverages to safeguard their renal health.
 High-sodium drinks like regular soft drinks, sports drinks, and some bottled teas can elevate blood pressure and worsen fluid retention.

 Caffeinated beverages like coffee and certain teas can prompt dehydration and overwork the kidneys.
-Alcoholic drinks pose risks by interfering with medication effectiveness and potentially harming kidney function.
+Alcoholic drinks pose risks by interfering with medication effectiveness and potentially harming kidney function (alcohol and dialysis).

 Sugary beverages like fruit juices and sweetened sodas can lead to unhealthy weight gain and blood sugar spikes, impacting overall health.
 Energy drinks laden with caffeine and stimulants should be avoided due to potential harm to the heart and kidneys.